webpack/webpack.js.org/content/guides/code-splitting.md

 ## Entry Points

 This is by far the easiest, and most intuitive, way to split code.
-However, it is more manual and has a some pitfalls we will go over.
+However, it is more manual and has some pitfalls we will go over.
 Let's take a look at how we might split another module from the main bundle:

 __project__